feathersjs/docs/real-time/socket-io.md

 </script>
 ```

-A detailed description of the usage on a client can be found in [Socket.io Feathers client](../clients/socket-io.md) chapter.
+A detailed description of the usage on a client can be found in [Feathers Socket.io client](../clients/socket-io.md) chapter.

 ## Configuration